 When you have eaten and are satisfied, praise the Lord your God for the good land He has given you.
 Be careful that you do not forget the Lord your God, failing to observe His commands, His laws and His decrees that I am giving you this day~ Deuteronomy 8:10-11 NIV

 It is painfully evident that a moral and cultural sea change has taken place in Western civilization over the course of the last five decades.
-Some of the changes that have taken place have been tremendously positive (civil rights for minorities, advances in communication, a decrease in world-wide hunger, etc.).
+Some of the changes have been tremendously positive (civil rights for minorities and women, advances in communication, a decrease in hunger, etc.).

 The divorce rate has nearly doubled.
-Abortion has gone from being a blessedly infrequent and prohibited event (in most states) to legal and appallingly routine all over the country.
+Abortion has gone from being an infrequent and mostly prohibited event to legal and appallingly routine all over the country.
 Marijuana has become legal and normalized nearly everywhere.
 Our baffling obsession with the nonsensical political views of celebrities has grown while the health and wellbeing of the family has tanked.
-After a quick look at any newscast or social media feed it is difficult to believe that there was ever a time without reality television, school shootings, terrorist attacks or sexting; or that there was a time when we all knew what gender we were simply by looking at the box the doctor checked on our birth certificates.
+After a quick look at any newscast or social media feed it is difficult to believe that there was ever a time without reality television, school shootings, terrorist attacks or sexting.
+Or that there was ever a time when people knew what gender they were simply by looking at the box the doctor checked on their birth certificate.

 The real question (and the one that is seldom asked) is how did we get here?
 What caused this massive sea change in cultural norms?